-For an example of how a cron expression can be implemented in a trigger, see "Creating and Assigning a Time Trigger for the New Schedule" on page 173.
-For detailed information about cron syntax, see "Understanding Cron Syntax in the Job Scheduler" on page 166.
+For an example of how a cron expression can be implemented in a trigger, see "Creating and Assigning a Time Trigger for the New Schedule" in the NetIQ Cloud Manager Procedures Guide.
+For detailed information about cron syntax, see "Understanding Cron Syntax in the Job Scheduler" on page 156.